Apostolic Vicariate of Brunei

-The Apostolic Vicariate of Brunei Darussalam (Vicariatus Apostolicus Bruneiensis) is a Roman Catholic ecclesiastical jurisdiction covering the territory of Brunei and headed by an apostolic vicar.
+The Apostolic Vicariate of Brunei Darussalam (Vicariatus Apostolicus Bruneiensis) is a Latin Catholic ecclesiastical jurisdiction covering the territory of Brunei and headed by an apostolic vicar.
 The first apostolic vicar was Cornelius Sim, who was created a cardinal in 2020 and died in May 2021.

 History

 The earliest mission to Brunei was conducted by Spanish Franciscan priests in 1587, namely Francesco de Santa Maria and Miguel Juan de Plasencia.
 These Spanish missionaries who were residing in the Philippines came to Brunei before they baptised the Kadazans in Sabah.
 The roots in the ministry then continued by Missionary Society of St. Joseph (Mill Hill Missionaries).
-Throughout the years, the local Church was administered by various ecclesiastical jurisdictions centred in Labuan, Jesselton, Kuching and Miri, cities in neighbouring Malaysia.
+Throughout the years, the local Church was administered by various ecclesiastical jurisdictions centred in Labuan, Jesselton (now Kota Kinabalu), Kuching and Miri, cities in neighbouring Malaysia.

 The earliest record on the vicariate territory dates to 1885, when Brunei was included in the Apostolic Prefecture of Northern Borneo, and formally included in 1927.
 Until 1936, when a church was established in Kuala Belait, the vicariate primarily was an outstation of Our Blessed Sacrament Parish in Labuan.
-On 14 February 1952, the Holy See carved out the territory of the current vicariate from that of the Apostolic Vicariate of Jesselton, then transferred the territory to the Apostolic Vicariate of Kuching.
+On 14 February 1952, the Holy See carved out the territory of the current vicariate from that of the Apostolic Vicariate of Jesselton, then transferred the territory to the Apostolic Vicariate of Kuching (now Archdiocese of Kuching).
 The separation of Bruneian territory formerly under the Diocese of Miri-Brunei (now simply known as the Diocese of Miri) created a distinct Bruneian church.
 This territory was designated as an apostolic prefecture in November 1997, headed by Monsignor Cornelius Sim, at the time the Vicar General of Miri-Brunei, and a Bruneian priest, as its first apostolic prefect.
 On 22 February 1998, the Apostolic Prefecture of Brunei Darussalam came into being with the proclamation of the papal bull to the faithful and the installation of the apostolic prefect.
 On 20 October 2004, less than seven years after it was formed, the apostolic prefecture was elevated to an apostolic vicariate.
 Msgr.
 Sim was appointed the first apostolic vicar, carrying the dignity of a titular bishop: his episcopal ordination took place in January 2005.
+In 2020, he was named cardinal by Pope Francis, became the first from Brunei, and was short-lived before his death a few months later, leaving the vicariate currently vacated.